-In this lesson we are going to create pretty office icons with a really simple method using shapes and basic tools from Adobe Illustrator, shall we start?
+In this tutorial we're going to create some office icons with a really simple method using shapes and basic tools from Adobe Illustrator, shall we start?
 Let’s go!

 Creating basic shapes

-Let’s start by creating a new document in Adobe Illustrator following the next parameters:
+Let’s start by creating a new document in Adobe Illustrator with the following values:

-The first thing we are going to create is the line art, which we will color later.
+The first thing we're going to create is the outline, which we'll color later.